cilogon/cadre-registry-landing/self_signup_after_submission.md

-# Thank You for Registering
+# Thank you for registering

-Before your petition may be reviewed you need to verify that you control the email address submitted with your petition.
+Before we can progress your application we need to verify your email address.

-You will receive an email at that address with a link.
-Please click on the link to verify your address.
+An email has been sent to the address submitted with your application.
+Click the confirmation link in that email message to verify your address.

-This is a placeholder to demonstrate the Submission Redirect URL functionality for COmanage Registry enrollment flow configuration.